daveparsons.com DP Home feature story

 1937 Willard Hurelle - Columbus High Diploma Wisconsin

-Willard graduates in 1937 from Columbus High School
+Willard graduates on June 11, 1937 from Columbus High School

 1937 Willard Hurelle - Columbus High Graduationg Class